jonahr4/TheStudyBuddy/readme.md

-# StudyGuide AI
+# The Study Buddy

-StudyGuide AI is an AI-powered learning tool that helps students upload homework notes, turn them into flashcards, and chat with an AI that understands their content.
+The Study Buddy is an AI-powered learning tool that helps students upload homework notes, turn them into flashcards, and chat with an AI that understands their content.

 This Azure-first edition uses Azure Functions, Azure OpenAI, MongoDB Atlas, and DigitalOcean background workers.